From The Ice Below Shackleton's Hut To Skilled Recreation:

 In early 2010, one crate of the whisky was removed from the ice by the Antarctic Heritage Trust and flown directly back to Canterbury Museum for careful thawing and stabilisation.
 Eventually, this crate was returned – and became one of over 14,000 expedition artefacts which the New Zealand Antarctic Heritage Trust cares for across this frozen continent.

 intact, still wrapped in protective paper and straw.
+Intriguingly, however, one bottle was missing; a fact that appeared consistent with the evidence which suggested that the crate had been forced open once upon a time.
 With the whisky finally freed from the frozen crate, the museum

 conservators were able to complete their detailed analysis of the